 - Choose a topic.
 Please speak with me before making your decision, to ensure it is an appropriate level and so that we can narrow down a reasonable set of goals.
-You should choose a topic (and have it approved) no later than Friday, March 27th. - Begin reading the agreed-upon background material.
+You should choose a topic (and have it approved) no later than Friday, March 25th. - Begin reading the agreed-upon background material.
 Plan to meet at least twice with me throughout the rest of the semester, to ensure that you are on track. - Write (in LAT_EX) a paper aimed at introducing your topic to fellow students, containing ample examples and explanations in addition to any theorems and proofs you give.
 Your writing should convey that you understand the intricacies of any proofs presented.
-Keep the following deadlines in mind as you proceed. - A rough draft of the paper will be due Friday, May 1st (one week before the last day of class).
-This will be peer reviewed by a fellow student in the following week. - The final paper will be due on Tuesday, May 12th (our "final exam" day). - Optionally, give a 10-15 minute presentation introducing the main ideas of your topic.
-Presentations will take place (virtually) during the final exam slot at the semester's end.
+Keep the following deadlines in mind as you proceed. - A rough draft of the paper will be due Monday, May 2nd (the start of the last week of class).
+This will be peer reviewed by a fellow student. - The final paper will be due on Thursday, May 12th (our "final exam" day). - Optionally, give a 10-15 minute presentation introducing the main ideas of your topic.
+Presentations will take place during the final exam slot at the semester's end.
 You should keep in mind your target audience and time constraints when deciding what and how to present.
 No extra credit will be offered for completing a presentation; your reward is the experience presenting mathematics.